TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 Remote configuration server | Firmware app hosting the IPC server to serve remote clients like Linux Virtual MAC driver Resource management library | Resource management library for CPSW resource sharing across cores Reset Recovery on CPSW  | Support to reset CPSW and recover it back to a working state from HW lockups.
+QoS             | Support for assignment of multiple TX channels/RX flows for clients

 [Back To Top](@ref ethfw_c_ug_top)